duckdb/ducklake-web/docs/stable/specification/catalog/tables.md

 | `min_value`     | `VARCHAR`   |             |
 | `max_value`     | `VARCHAR`   |             |

+- `table_id` refers to a `table_id` from the `ducklake_table` table.
+- `column_id` refers to a `column_id` from the `ducklake_column` table.
+- `contains_null` is a flag whether the column contains any `NULL` values.
+- `contains_nan` is a flag whether the column contains any `NaN` values.
+This is only relevant for floating-point types.
+- `min_value` contains the minimum value for the column, encoded as a string.
+This does not have to be exact but has to be a lower bound.
+The value has to be cast to the actual type for accurate comparision, e.g. on integer types.
+- `max_value` contains the maximum value for the column, encoded as a string.
+This does not have to be exact but has to be an upper bound.
+The value has to be cast to the actual type for accurate comparision, e.g. on integer types.

 ### `ducklake_file_column_statistics`

+This table contains column-level statistics for a single data file.

 | Column name         | Column type | Description |
 | ------------------- | ----------- | ----------- |